RodrigoBertotti/RodrigoBertotti/README.md

 I build Apps and servers for Startups and I contribute to open-source projects so other developers can do the same

+I'm an independent freelancer, I'm not associated with an agency

 **Testimonials**

 _“I had the pleasure of working with Rodrigo when we hired him at FotoFinish to build out our Android and iOS mobile applications.
 Rodrigo is an absolute dream to work with - he is very experienced and highly skilled in Dart/Flutter, takes initiative, is an excellent communicator.
 He is efficient and produces world class work.
 I recommend Rodrigo with no hesitation!”_